Why Art Thou Lord So Long From Us – Hymn Lyric

 Why dost thou thy right hand withdraw

-From us so long away?
+From us so long ?

 Out of thy bosom pluck it forth